Partnership Agreement in Delaware

 This clause gives directions on all matters relating to the partners’ capital (and cash) contributions, and the resultant ownership percentage based on their capital contributions.

-One of the important financial aspects covered is the allocation/ distribution of profits and losses.
-The Partnership Contract stipulates whether the profits and the losses of the partnership will be distributed based on a fixed percentage (predetermined in the contract), an equal share to all partners, or if the profits and losses will be based on the capital contributions of each partner.
+One of the important financial aspects covered here is the allocation/ distribution of profits and losses.
+Here, the partnership contract stipulates whether the profits and the losses of the partnership will be distributed based on a fixed percentage (predetermined in the contract), an equal share to all partners, or if the profits and losses will be based on the capital contributions of each partner.

-This clause pertains to the authority of the partners, including what the partners can and can’t do, as well as the legally binding contracts they can get into on behalf of the partnership, and the contracts they cannot get into.
+If you’ve settled on an LLP, one of the things you must agree regards the authority of the partners, including what the partners can and can’t do, as well as the legally binding contracts they can get into on behalf of the partnership and the other partners and the contracts they cannot get into.
 This section further outlines the limitations on the authority of the partners.

 The IRS treats partnerships as taxable entities, auditing these businesses at the partnership rather than the individual level.
-The Partnership Contract should address matters on tax elections and name a tax representative for the partnership to represent and act on behalf of the partnership.
+With this in mind, the partnership contract should address matters on tax elections and name a tax representative for the partnership.
+The representative named should be eligible and qualified since they will be required to represent and act on behalf of the partnership.

-The Business Partnership Agreement addresses the resolution of disputes between the partners.
-The contract must have a mediation clause to compel the partners to seek professional mediation services from independent/ certified third parties to help in the resolution of the conflict.
+Another crucial clause in the business partnership agreement is the one that addresses the resolution of disputes between the partners.
+For the protection of the partnership’s interests, the contract must have a mediation clause to compel the partners to seek professional mediation services from independent/ certified third parties to help in the resolution of the conflict.

-Whether you’re doing business in Dover, New Castle, Wilmington, Newark, Rehoboth Beach, Lewes, Milford, or any other city in Delaware, you can download our free Partnership Agreement form and start creating yours today.
+Interested in creating a partnership agreement document in Dover, New Castle, Wilmington, Newark, Rehoboth Beach, Lewes, Milford, or any other city in Delaware?
+Download our free partnership agreement form here, now, to get started.